thunder/drupal-testing/README.md

 - MINK_DRIVER_ARGS_WEBDRIVER

 The driver args for webdriver.
-When testing locally, we use chromedriver, which uses a different URL than the selenium hub, that is used for travis runs, that is why we provide different defaults for travis / local tests.
+You might chnage this, when rennung your own chromedriver / selenium instance.

 Example .travis.yml with some variables set: